 This is a quick tutorial around performing a free rental rate analysis using the free version of Rentometer.

 We’re gonna be using a tool called Rentometer.
 Not familiar with Rentometer?
-It’s a very handy tool.
-You can quickly (and easily) get rental rates for a specific type of property in a specific area.
-We love the tool because of its easy to use and provides solid data.
+It’s a very handy tool for real estate investors, real estate agents, etc. You can quickly (and easily) get rental rates for a specific type of property in a specific area (geographic location).
+We love using the tool because its easy to use and provides solid data, even in the free version.

 Why would you need to do a rental rate analysis for a property?